sbrunner/paperless-portainer/README.md

 ## Introduction

-This project will provide an alternative way to install `paperless-ngx` with [Protainer](https://docs.portainer.io).
+This project provides an alternative way to install `paperless-ngx` with [Portainer](https://docs.portainer.io).

-On a NAS it's difficult to install Paperless especially because we don't have `docker-compose`.
+On a NAS, it's difficult to install Paperless, especially because we don't have `docker-compose`.
-This repository provides some Docker compose files to be able to install easily install and maintain Paperless on a NAS by using Portainer.
+This repository provides Docker compose files to easily install and maintain Paperless on a NAS using Portainer.

-Those files contain everything Paperless needs to run.
+These files contain everything Paperless needs to run.

 ## Install

-1. On Portainer create a new stack.
+1. In Portainer, create a new stack.

 2. Set a name.